iestyn-lewis/dxpl/index.md

 ## How can I get one?

+CURRENT STATUS:  3 Available - shipping on or before November 20

 Scroll down to order via PayPal or credit card.

 *Please Read All of the Following carefully before ordering:*